Controversial VAR decisions to be reviewed

 West Ham were denied a 90th-minute equaliser when Maxwel Cornet's effort was ruled out after Jarrod Bowen was judged to have fouled Edouard Mendy in the build-up - a decision David Moyes called "scandalous".

+"It was a ridiculously bad decision.
+I'd question VAR as much as the referee, but the referee should have stuck to his own guns - there is no excuse for that not to be a goal, none whatsoever.

+"The sad thing is this is the level of the weak refereeing at the moment."

-Elsewhere, Newcastle saw what manager Eddie Howe called a "perfectly good goal" chalked off against Palace.
+Meanwhile, Newcastle saw what manager Eddie Howe called a "perfectly good goal" chalked off against Palace.

 Palace defender Tyrick Mitchell turned the ball into his own net and referee Michael Salisbury ruled it out for a foul by Joe Willock on goalkeeper Vicente Guaita, though Newcastle felt the midfielder was himself pushed by Mitchell.